 At the end of March, the universe decided otherwise.
 Instead, I suddenly had less than a month, with a hell of an incentive to get the book done.
 I sometimes think about what that other novel would have been, how different it might be.
 I don’t think it would have the same break-neck pacing that came out of my 10-day Writing Frenzy in April.
 I don’t think I would have the same courage I have now to query in my quest to get it into print.
 Maybe it would have turned out longer than the 80,000 words it scraped into.
 I doubt much of the worldbuilding would be the same.
 Instead of setting my book in the Pacific Northwest, in a bid to write what I know, it would probably still be Edinburgh’s windy, wet streets.

 In a weird way, I am profoundly grateful for my layoff.
 It crystallized my will and gave me the strength to crack through my inattention and finish something I dreamed of doing.
 The layoff pushed me so far out of my comfort zone and into a marathon that I never prepared for or ever desired to run.
 I am a different person because of that layoff.
 I have spent these months since shedding off the protective layer of corporate chitin.
-I channel the experiences I had on the edges of the intelligence community into my words and my characters.
+I channel the experiences I had into my words and my characters.
 I know how to research and hit deadlines, but I feel awake again.
 My eyes stare out afresh to the possibility of magic in the world.
 I am reading and consuming more books in the past few months than I have in years.

 While I swallow my introvert’s trepidation and throttle my natural self-deprecation, I am now the champion of a book, of a set of characters, a found family trying to make sense of a chaotic world under desperate circumstances.